 Within the country itself, the Museum of Moroccan Jewry (Musée du Judaïsme Marocain) in Casablanca is sure to contain material on the history of the Jews in Morocco, especially the private collection of Nelly Ben-Attar, the American Jewish Joint Distribution Committee’s representative in North Africa (1940-1947).
 The National Archives hold some copies of French sources, copied material from the United States Holocaust Memorial Museum, and a number of Jewish newspapers.
 Outside of Morocco, the Ben Zvi Institute (Yad Ben Zvi) holds a catalogue on Moroccan Jewish newspapers that can be found at the Institute itself or at the National Library Jerusalem.

-EHRI was able to establish a high probability of finding Holocaust-relevant material in Morocco: Research on Moroccan Jewry is relatively important within the country – there is a research group focusing on Moroccan Jewry (Groupe de recherches et études du Judaïsme Marocain) at the Humanities Department of Mohammed V-Agdal University (Faculté des Lettres et des Sciences Humaines à l’Unversité Mohammad V-Agdal) in Rabat.
+EHRI was able to establish a high probability of finding Holocaust-relevant material in Morocco.
+Research on Moroccan Jewry is relatively important within the country – there is a research group focusing on Moroccan Jewry (Groupe de recherches et études du Judaïsme Marocain) at the Humanities Department of Mohammed V-Agdal University (Faculté des Lettres et des Sciences Humaines à l’Unversité Mohammad V-Agdal) in Rabat.
 There are also a number of archives and institutions that are likely to be relevant for Holocaust research in the future.
 EHRI has identified the Musée du Judaïsme marocain de Casablanca and the National Library of the Kingdom of Morocco as good starting points.
 Furthermore, the recently established National Archives of Morocco possess good inventories and are likely to hold Holocaust-relevant material.
-While contact via email or Facebook seems to be possible, there is currently no website available.

 Outside of Morocco, research on the country’s involvement in the history of the Holocaust can be conducted based on sources EHRI identified and described in France, but also in the United States and in Israel.
 In France, there is important material on the Holocaust period in Morocco at the Ministry of Foreign Affairs (Ministère des Affaires Étrangères), at the Centre of Diplomatic Archives of Nantes (Centre des Archives diplomatiques de Nantes) and at the Mémorial de la Shoah in Paris.
 The United States Holocaust Memorial Museum holds selected copies of sources from the abovementioned French archives, but also from the National Library of Morocco.
 Furthermore, the USHMM possesses a number of oral history interviews, private papers and correspondence, photographs and contemporary news footage pertaining to the history of Jewry in Morocco and the Holocaust.
 EHRI has also identified a number of finding aids to the Holocaust-relevant sources at the USHMM.